 Push-ups

 Push-ups are one of the most versatile and effective exercises for strengthening your chest, shoulders, triceps, and core.
 Start in a plank position, with your hands slightly wider than shoulder-width apart and your feet a comfortable distance apart.
 Lower your body by bending your elbows until your chest almost touches the floor, then push yourself up to return to the starting position.
-You can adjust the difficulty of the push-up by changing the position of your hands, placing your feet on an elevated surface, or using a resistance band to add tension.
+You can adjust the difficulty of push-ups by changing your hand position, placing your feet on an elevated surface, or using a resistance band to add tension.

 Squats